Meta-AF: Meta-Learning for Adaptive Filters

 \subsubsection{Computational Complexity}

-Our full learned AF has a single CPU core real-time factor~(RTF)~(computation/time) of $\approx0.16$, and $64\,$ms latency (OLS hop size).
-Our optimizer network alone has $\approx14K$ complex-valued parameters and single CPU core RTF of $\approx0.14$.
-While this performance is already sufficient, we hypothesize that our RTF performance can be reduced further with better optimized code.
+Our learned AF has a single CPU core real-time factor~(RTF)~(computation/time) of $\approx0.36$, and $32\,$ms latency (OLS hop size).
+Our optimizer network alone has $\approx14K$ complex-valued parameters and single CPU core RTF of $\approx0.31$.
+While this performance is already real-time capable, we suspect it could easily be improved with better optimized code.